MRes Medical Sciences / Overview

 - Entry requirements

-We also accept intercalating dental students from the University of Manchester, students from other UK Universities including home medical and dental graduates and international medical graduates who can demonstrate relevant experience and commitment to biomedical research.
+We welcome applications from intercalating medical and dental students from The University of Manchester and other UK institutions, as well as medical and dental graduates and international medical graduates who can demonstrate relevant experience and commitment to biomedical research.

 - How to apply

-We recommend you apply as early as possible.
-The final deadline is the end of July .
+We recommend that you apply as early as possible.
+The final deadline is the end of July.
 We reserve the right to close applications if the course is full.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|